Side Effects of Radiation Therapy

 Short-term side effects

 Let your radiation oncologist or nurse know how the sessions are making you feel.
-They may be able to treat or prevent many side effects, or change your treatment plan slightly to reduce them.
-For example, they might delay your next treatment a few days.
+They may be able to recommend creams or other interventions to lessen the side effects.

 Pain and skin changes

 During and just after treatment, your treated breast may be sore.
 Talk with your health care provider about using mild pain relievers such as ibuprofen (Advil or Motrin), naproxen (Aleve or Naprosyn) or acetaminophen (Tylenol) to ease breast tenderness.

 The treated breast may also be rough to the touch, red (like a sunburn), swollen and itchy.
 Sometimes the skin may peel, as if sunburned.
 Your provider may suggest special creams to ease this discomfort.

 Learn more about easing pain related to radiation therapy.